smd-linux/smdlinux-splash-dark-plasma/README.md

-# smd-linux-template
+# smd-linux-splash-dark-plasma
-Template for Repositories
+Splash Screen for SMD-Linux